I never gave much thought to apartment affordability when looking for a rental until we were living in one.

 The Snowball Method of Paying Debt Fast

-This snowball method was created by Dave Ramsey which works very well and people rave about it.
+This snowball method was created by Dave Ramsey which works well for most people.

 - List all of your expenses